jewettaij/moltemplate/README.md

 ## Manual Installation method:

-Alternatively, you can edit your PATH variable manually to include the subdirectory where the moltemplate.sh script is located.
+Alternatively, you can edit your PATH variable manually to include the subdirectory where the moltemplate.sh script is located, as well as the subdirectory where most of the python scripts are located.
 Suppose the directory with this README file is named ``moltemplate'' and is located in your home directory:

-If you use the bash shell, typically you would edit your `~/.profile`, `~/.bash_profile` or `~/.bashrc` files to contain the following line:
+If you use the bash shell, typically you would edit your `~/.profile`, `~/.bash_profile` or `~/.bashrc` files to contain the following lines:
+    export PATH="$PATH:$HOME/moltemplate/moltemplate"
     export PATH="$PATH:$HOME/moltemplate/moltemplate/scripts"
 If you use the tcsh shell, typically you would edit your `~/.login`, `~/.cshrc`, or `~/.tcshrc` files to contain the following lines:
+    setenv PATH "$PATH:$HOME/moltemplate/moltemplate"
     setenv PATH "$PATH:$HOME/moltemplate/moltemplate/scripts"
 After making these changes, you may need to start a new terminal (shell) for the changes to take effect.
 If you do not know what a `PATH` environment variable is and are curious, read:
     http://www.linfo.org/path_env_var.html